Salle Bourgie

 Andrei Feher

-Having gained early experience as assistant to Fabien Gabel at the Orchestre symphonique de Québec, at the age of 22 Feher joined the Orchestre de Paris as Assistant Conductor to its Music Director, Paavo Järvi.
-During this time he collaborated with conductors including Zubin Mehta, Valery Gergiev, Christoph von Dohnányi and Jaap van Zweden.
-Feher has collaborated with some of today’s most eminent performers including Emanuel Ax, Marc-André Hamelin and Erin Wall.
-In 2013, he was awarded the Prix Opus Discovery of the Year.
+Having gained early experience as assistant to Fabien Gabel at the Orchestre Symphonique de Quebec, at the age of 22 Feher joined the Orchestre de Paris as Assistant Conductor to its Music Director, Paavo Järvi.
+During this time he collaborated with conductors including Zubin Mehta, Valery Gergiev, Christoph von Dohnányi, Thomas Hengelbrock and Jaap van Zweden, as well as regularly conducting the orchestra in their popular Young Public concerts at the Philharmonie de Paris.

 A strong advocate of contemporary music, Feher has recently performed works by Eric Champagne, Pierre Mercure, George Dimitrov, Ciprian Pop and Abigail Richardson, as well as the world premiere of Thierry Besancon’s opera for children Les Zoocrates with Opéra de Lausanne.
 In November 2015, Feher conducted the world premiere of Soleil Noir by Pierre Jodlowski with the Orchestre de Pau-Béarn, which resulted in an immediate invitation to conduct the work in Toulouse in November 2016.